 \section{Outlook}

-We have studied quantum learning theory in the presence of noise, with a particular focus on noisy quantum learning-enhanced experiments.
-Our results show that many of the most striking idealized quantum advantages in learning and property testing disappear, or become inapplicable, once interstitial noise and unprotected oracle systems are taken into account.
+We have studied quantum-enhanced experiments in the presence of noise through the lens of quantum learning theory.
+Our results show that many of the most striking idealized quantum advantages in learning, property testing, and metrology disappear, or become inapplicable, once interstitial noise and unprotected oracle systems are taken into account.
 At the same time, we identified settings where advantages survive, often in a weakened but still meaningful form, and clarified how these surviving advantages depend on noise strength, memory resources, and problem structure.

 Our work suggests several concrete directions for further development of noisy quantum learning theory.
 First, progress will require engaging more deeply with the \emph{physics} of quantum many-body systems, rather than treating oracles as abstract.
-Many natural systems possess built-in robustness: renormalization-group structure and locality can protect long-range correlations~\cite{Kim_2017,Furuya_2022,Furuya_RGAQECC, goldman2024lindbladianexactrenormalizationdensity,Lake_2025} , and thermalizing dynamics can generate noise-resilient macroscopic observables \cite{Kastoryano_2025, Brandao_2019, Chesi_2010}.
+Many natural systems possess built-in robustness: renormalization-group structure and locality can protect long-range correlations~\cite{Kim_2017,Furuya_2022,Furuya_RGAQECC, goldman2024lindbladianexactrenormalizationdensity,Lake_2025}, and thermalizing dynamics can generate noise-resilient macroscopic observables \cite{Kastoryano_2025, Brandao_2019, Chesi_2010}.
 It will be important to identify and characterize classes of states, channels, and observables whose relevant features are intrinsically stable under realistic error models, and to turn such structure into quantitatively sharp, physically natural examples of noisy quantum advantage.

 Second, most known exponential quantum advantages in learning rest on highly entangled, global measurements, such as large-scale SWAP tests or Bell-basis measurements \cite{Aharonov_Cotler_Qi_2022, huang2022foundations, chen2021exponentialseparationslearningquantum}, that are simultaneously fragile to noise and misaligned with the local-control constraints of real devices which can couple to and manipulate experimental systems.
 This points toward a theory of noisy quantum learning under \emph{restricted resources}, in which allowed operations may be shallow, geometrically local, few-qubit, or constrained to a small number of probe systems.
 Quantum probe tomography \cite{chen2025quantumprobetomography} is an example of this philosophy, wherein a small number of probes interacting locally with a large system can still extract global information under noise.
 It will be important to understand systematically which restricted-access models admit robust (even if only polynomial) advantages over conventional experiments, and how those advantages trade off against architectural constraints.